-An outstanding event will take place on 12 December at the French embassy in Berlin.
-Experts will retrace 75 years of French and German Arctic research, paying tribute to Jean Malaurie, France’s most distinguished Arctic researcher, on the occasion of his 100th birthday.
+An outstanding event took place on 12 December at the French embassy in Berlin.
+Experts retraced 75 years of French and German Arctic research, paying tribute to Jean Malaurie, France’s most distinguished Arctic researcher, on the occasion of his 100th birthday.

-Discussions will focus on the development of Arctic research since Professor Malaurie’s legendary expedition to Thule in North-West Greenland during the winter 1950-51 and his extraordinary account thereof entitled The Last Kings of Thule (1955, German ed.
-1957 with a preface by J. Georgi), the most widely distributed book about Greenland in the world.
+The event focused on the development of Arctic research since Professor Malaurie’s legendary expedition to Thule in North-West Greenland during the winter 1950-51 and his extraordinary account thereof entitled The Last Kings of Thule (1955), the most widely distributed book about Greenland in the world.

 Prof Alain Bui, Président of UVSQ (Université de Versailles Saint-Quentin-en-Yvelines, associate member of Université Paris-Saclay)